-With regard to the same R&D projects (of the same name and research content for which competitive research funding is allotted) by the same researchers is in a situation in which multiple competitive research funds or other research funds (subsidies, grants, joint research expenses and commissioned research funds etc. from within or outside of Japan, and all current research funds allotted to individual research conduct) is unnecessarily duplicated and allocated and any of the following apply, the R&D project in question may, according to the degree to which the above applies, be rejected, the decision to adopt the R&D project may be cancelled or reduced funds may be allocated (hereinafter "non-adoption etc. of the R&D project").
-It should be noted that this is not intended as a constraint upon applications for other competitive research funding programs or other research funding programs at the project application stage of this program.
-However, in the event that projects are adopted for other competitive research funding programs or other research funding programs, please report this promptly to the AMED division in charge of this program.
+With regard to the same R&D projects (of the same name and research content for which competitive research funding is allotted) by the same researchers is in a situation in which multiple competitive research funds or other research funds (subsidies, grants, joint research expenses and commissioned research funds etc. from within or outside of Japan, and all current research funds allotted to individual research conduct) is unnecessarily duplicated and allocated and any of the following apply, the R&D project in question may, according to the degree to which the above applies, the R&D project application may be rejected, the decision to adopt the R&D project may be cancelled or reduced funds may be allocated (hereinafter "non-adoption etc. of the R&D project").
+It should be noted that this is not intended as a constraint upon applications for other competitive research funding programs or other research funding programs, please report this promptly to the AMED division in charge of this program.
 In the event that there is a failure to do so it is possible that AMED may enforce non-adoption etc. of the R&D project.

-- (A) Applications are submitted simultaneously for multiple competitive research funding programs or other research funding programs, that are essentially the same (including if the projects overlap to a considerable degree; the same shall apply hereinafter) and multiple R&D projects are adopted on an overlapping basis. - (B) Applications are repeatedly submitted of R&D projects that are essentially the same as an R&D project that has already been adopted and been allocated competitive research funds or other research funds. - (C) There is duplication regarding the use of research funds amongst multiple R&D projects. - (D) Other equivalent cases - Not including the basic expenses and internal funds allotted by your institution of affiliation, commercial transactions stipulated by the Commercial Code or the procurement of funds through direct or indirect financing.
+- (A) Applications are submitted simultaneously for multiple competitive research funding programs or other research funding programs, that are essentially the same (including if the projects overlap to a considerable degree; the same shall apply hereinafter) and multiple R&D projects are adopted on an overlapping basis. - (B) Applications are repeatedly submitted of R&D projects that are essentially the same as an R&D project that has already been adopted and been allocated competitive research funds or other research funds. - (C) There is duplication regarding the use of research funds amongst multiple R&D projects. - (D) Other equivalent cases - \ Not including the basic expenses and internal funds allotted by your institution of affiliation, commercial transactions stipulated by the Commercial Code or the procurement of funds through direct or indirect financing.